igordeoliveira95/desafio-todo-reactjs/README.md

-To do list feita em ReactJS e Typescript
+To do list feita em ReactJS, Typescript e Sass.